ASN's Mission

 NRMP Revises Match Participation Agreement

-NRMP revised the Match Participation Agreement (MPA) governing communication between programs and applicants.
-The MPA has been expanded to read:
+In the NRMP Match Participation Agreement (MPA), which governs communication between programs and applicants, it has been expanded to read:

-For all Matches opening after June 30, 2016, programs are prohibited from requesting applicants to reveal the names, specialties, geographic locations, or other identifying information of programs to which they have or may apply.
+Programs are not authorized at any time during the application, matching, or onboarding processes to request that applicants reveal the names, specialties, geographic locations, or other identifying information about the program(s) to which they have or may apply.

 Benefits of Participating in the All-In Nephrology Match